rbontekoe/BAWJ/docs/src/chapter4.md

 julia> donald = create("Donald Duck", [address_email])
 `````
 """
-function create end #6
+function create end #5

-create(address_type::AddressType, address::String)::Address = Address(address_type, address) #7
+create(address_type::AddressType, address::String)::Address = Address(address_type, address) #6

-create(name::String, addresses::Array{Address,1})::Person = Person(name, addresses) #8
+create(name::String, addresses::Array{Address,1})::Person = Person(name, addresses) #7

-create(name::String)::Person = Person(name) #9
+create(name::String)::Person = Person(name) #8

 end
 ```
 \#1 The module name is `API`.

-\#2 The `API` sub-module uses only the elements that are defined in the sub-module Domain, Julia, and any loaded packages. `..Accounts` refers to the super-domain of `API`. `import ..Accounts: Domain` give us a reference to the sub-module `Domain`.
+\#2 The `API` sub-module uses only the elements that are defined in the sub-module Domain, Julia, and any loaded packages. `..Accounts` refers to the main-module of `API`. `import ..Accounts: Domain` give us a reference to the sub-module `Domain`, so we can use it in the next statement.

 \#3 The code instantiates the sub-module Domain (`using .Domain`).
 The dot tells Julia that Domain is a sub-module.
-Julia loads the elements Person, Address, AddressType, EMAIL, and WORK into the scope of the module because we specify `using`.
+Julia loads all exported elements of Domain (Person, Address, AddressType, EMAIL, and WORK) into the scope of the module because we specify `using`.
 If we would use `import` instead of `using`, we also have to mention the module name (e.g. Domain.EMAIL).
 Now, we can call them without mentioning the name of the sub-module.

-\#4 We export the method `create`.
-It means that other modules and programs can use it directly.
-Functions without the keyword `function` are called methods.
+\#4 We export the `create` methods.
+It means that other modules and programs can use them directly unless it conflicts with similar names.

+\#5 Here, we document the different use cases (methods) of the function `create`.
+One calls it `multiple dispatch` and it can be compared to `overloading` in Object-Oriented programming languages.

+The methods must be indented and their signatures must be different.
+A signature is determined by the number of arguments and their data-types.

-\#5 We document the different uses (called `multiple dispatch`) of the method `create.` Users can use the question mark (`? create`) to display the text and the example.
-The whole example code, including the `julia>`-prompts, can be copied to the clipboard and pasted back into the REPL.
+When users type a question mark followed by the function-name (`? create`) then Julia displays the text and the example.
+Run the example code by pasting it into the REPL, including the `julia>`-prompts.

-\#6 The function `create`.
+!!! warning
+    The five (5) back-tics surrounding the example code have to be replaced by three (3) back-tics.

+    I had to use five back-tics to avoid conflicts in the mark-down language.

-\#7 The method `create` when we want to create an `Address`.
+\#6 The method `create` when we want to create an `Address`.

-\#8 The method `create` when we want to create a `Person` with a known `Address`.
+\#7 The method `create` when we want to create a `Person` with a known `Address`.

 \#8 Creates a Person with an empty Address array.
 Although the object Person is not mutable, we can still add elements to the array.
 For example `push!(donald.addresses, <Address object>`).